IBM-Cloud/get-started-swift/README.md

 }
 ```

-This sample application uses the `CloudEnvironment` package to interact with Bluemix to parse environment variables.
+This sample application uses the `CloudEnvironment` package to interact with Bluemix to parse environment variables to obtain the necessary service credentials.
 [Learn more...](https://packagecatalog.com/package/IBM-Swift/CloudEnvironment)

-2. Back in the {{site.data.keyword.Bluemix_notm}} UI, select your App -> Connections -> Cloudant -> View Credentials
+2. Back in the {{site.data.keyword.Bluemix_notm}} UI, select your App -> Connections -> Cloudant -> View Credentials.

 3. Copy and paste just the credential values to the corresponding fields in your `my-cloudant-credentials.json` file.